 Essential information for anyone traveling to a foreign country, it is extremely important to inform yourself about which vaccines are required for travel.
 You should visit a medical practitioner at least once before your trip to confirm that you have had the necessary vaccinations.
-This page will outline the vaccinations needed for traveling to Brazil, the diseases which they help avoid and how you can take some simple precautions to lower the risk of falling ill.
+This section of our Brazil travel guide will outline the vaccinations needed for traveling to Brazil, the diseases which they help avoid and how you can take some simple precautions to lower the risk of falling ill.

 The Aedes and Anopheles mosquitos are the species that spread the most infectious diseases in Brazil.
 Below you will find a description of each of the more common illnesses.
 Remember, these diseases and their carriers are mainly found on the outskirts of big towns, and in less sanitary areas.
 Dense living quarters in some areas make it easy for the mosquitoes to reproduce, especially near stagnant waters.
 This allows the disease to travel.